 Lupin is a legume increasingly used in food around the world.
 The nutritional properties of lupin are being recognised and technological applications are extending the use of lupin in food.
 In Australia, various locally made and imported lupin-containing food products are available to consumers.
 Lupin bran and flour are used in staple foods, such as bread and pasta, and confectionery.
 Also, a wide range of lupin-derived ingredients are in various stages of commercial development.
-While many applications of lupin in food are captured under general ingredient labelling, some current and future applications may fall outside these requirements, potentially making lupin a hidden allergen.
+While many existing uses of lupin in food are declared in ingredient labelling on food labels, some current and future applications may not be captured by these labelling requirements, potentially meaning the presence of lupin ingredients in food is not always declared to consumers.

 In Europe, lupin allergy is well documented in the medical literature including case reports of severe allergic reactions to lupin in a range of food products, and clinical studies using double blind placebo-controlled food challenges (DBPCFC).
-Lupin is recognised as a significant allergen in the European Union food regulations since 2007, and in other jurisdictions.
+Lupin has been recognised as a significant allergen in the European Union food regulations since 2007, and in other jurisdictions.

 Lupin allergy was first reported in the medical literature in Australia in 2004.
-Severe allergic reactions, including anaphylaxis, to lupin and lupin-containing food products have been reported from South Australia, Western Australia and the Australian Capital Territory.
+Severe allergic reactions, including anaphylaxis, to lupin and lupin-containing food products have been reported from South Australia.
+Western Australia and the Australian Capital Territory.
 The Lupin Anaphylaxis Register currently has 14 well-documented cases.
 The prevalence of lupin allergy in the general population in Australia and New Zealand is unknown.
 However, the estimated rate of lupin sensitisation among patients who respond to a range of foods by the skin prick test is reported to be 4% in the <1 year age group and up to 25% in the >15 year age group.
 Lupin challenge studies in patients with known peanut allergy show that 25% of lupin-sensitised children and 41% of adults reacted to lupin.
 These results suggest underreporting of lupin allergy in Australia possibly due to limited testing and dietary exposure.
 This information has been used to evaluate the significance of lupin against international criteria to identify new allergens (WHO, 2000).
 The allergenicity potential of lupin and derived substances is not destroyed by common food processing methods.
-Allergic reactions to lupin, based on EU and Australian evidence, fulfil international criteria.
-Although the presence of lupin in food is currently limited, it is likely to increase and the potential for lupin as "hidden ingredients" is high.
+Allergic reactions to lupin, based on EU and Australian evidence, fulfil international criteria for it to be classed an allergen of public health significance.
+Although the presence of lupin in food is currently limited, it is likely to increase and the potential for lupin ingredients to be present in food without being declared to consumers is high.
 The outcome confirms that, in Australia, lupin is a significant new allergen that presents a risk to allergic consumers.